TheRobBrennan/neo4j-research-and-events/2022/Webinar and workshop replays/2022.08.15 Marvel Studios API - Discover Neo4j AuraDB Free with Michael/README.md

 Please see [cypher/marvel-api-query-1.cypher](cypher/marvel-api-query-1.cypher)

+NOTE: This example has been updated to support Neo4j v5.2.x

 #### Query 2 - Load chunks of Characters by name starting with each letter of the alphabet

 Please see [cypher/marvel-api-query-2.cypher](cypher/marvel-api-query-2.cypher)